toadmo/ml_numerai/README.md

   <dt><strong>feature</strong></dt>
   <dd>Binned feature quantity.
 Features are binned into 5 levels: 0,0.25,0.5,0.75,1.
 Features are in groups labeled as: “feature_intelligence”, “feature_wisdom”, “feature_charisma”, “feature_dexterity”, “feature_strength”, “feature_constitution”.</dd>
   <dt><strong>target</strong></dt>
   <dd>Binned teacher data.
 The target is also binned into 5 levels: 0,0.25,0.5,0.75,1.
+An abstract measure of performance (4 weeks into the furture).
 The target data is given in numerai_training_data.csv, but it is NAN in the test and live data of numerai_tournament_data.csv.</dd>
 </dl>

+### Scoring
+- **Correlation (corr)**: *The primary way users are scored.* Correlation between user predictions and targets.
+The higher the better.
+- **Meta Model Contribution (mmc)**: *The secondary way users are scored.* The higher the better.
+- **Feature Neutral Correlation (fnc)**: *The tertiary way users are scored.* The higher the better.

+> Each submission will be scored over the ~4 week duration of the round.
+Submissions will receive its first score starting on the Thursday after the Monday deadline and final score on Wednesday 4 weeks later for a total of 20 scores.